algorithmx/mock-api/README.md

 5. Performance optimization

-6. Rewrote the regex for the endpoint with query string and redesign the logic behind the `mock_request`
+6. Rewrote the regex for the endpoint with query string and redesigned the logic behind the `mock_request`

 7. Remove the code for thread pool and use `tikio` to handle concurrent requests.